-Birrabang Brook is a nice creek, but has only a very small section of canyon.
+Birrabang Brook is a pretty creek, but has only a couple of short sections of canyon.
 Nevertheless it gets a reasonable amount of visitors as it has no abseils and no swims, making for more of a bushwalk than a canyon.

 The rest is relatively straightforward, although occasional scrambling may be required.

 The exit gully on the right at MGA508843 is fairly obvious as you can clearly see the sky up it.
-There is a faint track which leads up to the ridge, and from there you can follow the ridge back to the road and it is about 800m back to the car.
+There is a faint track which leads up the left side of the gully, before crossing to the right and heading up to the saddle.
+From the saddle, climb up to the ridge and pick up a track that leads back to the road, where it is about 800m back to the car.

 - Difficulty: E